Tesla: What's My Line(s)?

-I’m writing this after reviewing Tesla’s (NASDAQ:TSLA) Third Quarter 2017 Update, and before the conference call begins.
+I’m writing this after reviewing Tesla’s (NASDAQ:TSLA) Third-Quarter 2017 Update, and before the conference call begins.

 There are some fascinating pieces to the Update.